Every Fast Food Oatmeal—Ranked!

 Nutrition: 220 calories, 2.5 g fat (0.5 g saturated fat), 220 mg sodium, 49 g carbohydrate, 4 g fiber, 20 g sugar, 5 g protein

 Finally, a fast food joint with real ingredients!
-Tim Horton's Oatmeal is made fresh every day with no artificial ingredients.
+Tim Horton’s Oatmeal is made fresh every day with no artificial ingredients.
 However, some of those real ingredients include added sugar and salt.
-The main issue we have with Tim Horton's Homestyle Oatmeal is the large portion size (308g).
+The main issue we have with Tim Horton’s Homestyle Oatmeal is the large portion size (308g).
 We Americans have a serious problem with clearing our plates instead of eating until we are full, which makes this serving size problematic.
-The result is consumption of excess sugar, which in this case isn't coming from refined sugars instead of natural sources like fruit!
-Besides, cutting down portion sizes is on our 50 Best Tips for Weight Loss.
+The result is consumption of excess sugar, which in this case isn’t coming from refined sugars instead of natural sources like fruit!
+Besides, cutting down portion sizes is one of our best weight loss tips.
 If you have trouble putting down the spoon, look for another option that will cut the size and cut the sugar.

 Panera Steel Cut Oatmeal with Strawberries and Pecans